kunalbagdare/splitwise/README.md

 - **SQLAlchemy:** An ORM for SQL operations.
 - **Flask-Smorest:** An extension for Flask that simplifies the creation of REST APIs.
 - **Marshmallow:** An object serialization and validation library.
-- **Celery:** A distributed task queue for handling asynchronous tasks.
+- **Celery:** A distributed task queue for handling asynchronous tasks and run scheduling tasks.
-- **RedBeat:** A Celery Beat Scheduler that stores the scheduled tasks and runtime metadata in Redis
 ---

 ### API Endpoints -